-The choice is not obvious as there are dozens of different models available in the market.
-But you will be choosing among products either from Texas Instruments or Casio as these are the top calculator brands in the US.
+The choice is not obvious, as there are dozens of different models available in the market.
+But you will choose among products either from Texas Instruments or Casio, as these are the top calculator brands in the US.

-Before we get into the list and that nitty-gritty features, let me give you a few pieces of advice that will make things so much easier.
+Before we get into the list and the nitty-gritty features, let me give you a few pieces of advice that will make things so much easier.

 First, always make sure that the College Board approves the calculator you pick.
 You can check out their calculator policy here.
-Of course, the items listed below are compliant with the official policy, but it’s always good to check it just in case.
+Of course, the items listed below comply with the official policy, but it’s always good to check it just in case.

-Next, you’re not allowed to share a calculator with anyone else, so make sure to bring your own.
+Next, you’re not allowed to share a calculator with anyone else, so bring your own.
 Also, make sure that the batteries are fully charged (and preferably take some extra ones with you).